 Official transcripts from all previous institutions of higher learning must be submitted directly to the University in accordance with the Application for Admission instructions.

 Foreign-trained candidates who do not require a student visa to participate in University courses and/or degree programs can be considered for admission.
 All instruction at the University is conducted in English.
 To be considered for admission to the transitional DPT program, the following criteria will apply:

 - The candidate must submit transcripts (original and a translated version, if applicable) and a credentialing evaluation from an agency recognized by the National Association of Credential Evaluation Services (NACES) that provide evidence of training at a level equivalent to that of a bachelor’s degree in physical therapy in the United States.
 Physical therapists who graduated from a physiotherapy program that is accredited by Physiotherapy Education Accreditation Canada (PEAC) do not need to submit a credentialing evaluation as part of the application process.

 - The candidate must submit an official TOEFL (Test of English as a Foreign Language) score report if his or her education was completed in a language other than English.
 A minimum score of 550 (paper-based testing), 210 (computer-based testing), or 83 (IBT—Internet based testing) is required.

 The applicant will be notified via e-mail from the University of his or her admission status after review of all required application materials by the Admissions Committee.

 To remain in the transitional DPT program, the student must:

-- register for a minimum of one course within 12 weeks of acceptance and a minimum of nine credits each ensuing full calendar year.
+- register for a minimum of one course within 12 weeks of acceptance and a minimum of twelve credits each ensuing full calendar year.